Scaremonger/homescan/README.md

     Default is homescan/status

 timeout=
-    How often (in minutes) the script should timeout a device as OFFLINE
+    Duration (in minutes) before the script should mark a device as SLEEP During the time between timeout and offline, the script sends Wake-on-LAN packets to attempt to wake up the device.
     Default: 3
+offline=
+    Duration (in minutes) before the script should mark a device as OFFLINE
+    NOTE: This time includes the timeout period and is not on top of it.
+    We recommend that this is set to 1 or 2 minutes longer than timout
+    Default: 5
 reaper=
-    How long (in minutes) before a device is deleted from the database (Time since device was last seen)
+    Duration (in minutes) before a device is deleted from the database (Time since device was last seen)
     When set to 0, the reaper will not function and records will never be deleted
     Default: 10080 (7 days)

-offline_message=
-    The message that is posted to STATUS topic when script is offline
-    Default: DOWN
-online_message=
-    The message that is posted to STATUS topic when script is online
-    Default: UP

 interface=
     REQUIRED